TheZoraiz/ascii-image-converter/README.md

 * In the Edit Environment Variable window, click "New" and then paste the path of the folder that you copied initially.
 * Click "Ok" on all open windows.

-Now, restart any open command prompt and execute "ascii-image-converter -h" for more details.
+Now, restart any open command prompt and execute `ascii-image-converter -h` for more details.

 <br>